nchlswhttkr/mandarin-duck/README.md

 ./install.sh /srv/git/example-project.git/
 ```

-The project is installed to your home directory (`~/.mandarin-duck/`), and a trigger is added to the `post-receive` hook of the target repository.
+The project is installed to your home directory (`~/.mandarin-duck/`), and a trigger is added as the `post-receive` hook of each repository.
 You'll need to add some additional information to the `~/.mandarin-duck/mandarin-duck.cfg` configuration file.

 | Name                                                               | Description                                                                 |
 | ------------------------------------------------------------------ | --------------------------------------------------------------------------- |